ortizfram/MySQL-cheatsheet-projects/README.md

 FROM payments p
 JOIN clients c
 	ON p.client_id = c.client_id
+    -- it says foreing keys are the same
 JOIN payment_methods pm
 	ON p.payment_method = pm.payment_method_id
+	-- we change the number for the payment name

 ```
 ❓ ON p.client_id = c.client_id